Sneakynarnar/educationmania-docs/docs/source/index.rst

 .. code::

-   @param {string} username - The username for which to retrieve friend requests.
+   @param {string} username
+   @returns {Promise<array<Objects>>}

-   @returns {Promise<array<Objects>>} - A promise that resolves to an array of friend requests.
+This code represents the username for which to recieve the friend request, so that the user that recieves a friend request they see that they have recieved it from a specific person, also the promise that resolves to an array of friend requests.

 Retrieving the friends of a user from the database
 --------------------------------------------------

 .. code::

-   @param {Object} res - The response object.
+   @param {Object} res
-   @param {string} username - The username of the user.
+   @param {string} username
-   @returns {Array<string>} - An array of usernames representing the user's friends.
+   @returns {Array<string>}

+We have a database of all the users that have signed up to Education mania so when dealing with a friends system we want to be able to retrieve a user from the data base so they can send friend requests or remove them from their friends list.

 Ignoring a Friend Request
 -------------------------

 .. code::

-   Ignores a friend request.
-   @param {Response} res - The response object.
+   @param {Response} res
-   @param {string} username - The username of the user receiving the friend request.
+   @param {string} username
-   @param {string} requestee - The username of the user who sent the friend request.
+   @param {string} requestee
-   @returns {Promise<string>} A promise that resolves to a success message if the friend request is ignored, or an error message if no friend request is found.
+   @returns {Promise<string>}

+Ignoring a friend request, when an unwanted friend request is sent then the user that is receiving the request can ignore it, so the database looks at the user that is recieiving the friend request and then the username of the user who sent the friend request, then we have a promise that sends a success message if the friend request has been ignored.

 Removing a Friend from the database
 -----------------------------------

 .. code::

-   Removes a friend from the database.
-   @param {string} username - The username of the user.
+   @param {string} username
-   @param {string} friend - The username of the friend to be removed.
+   @param {string} friend
-   @returns {Promise<string>} A promise that resolves to a success message or an error message.
+   @returns {Promise<string>}

 Retrieving the Leaderboard